Who is Continental Credit Control?

-- Continental Credit Control must be honest about who they are and what they are trying to do.
+- Continental Credit Control must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.

 - Continental Credit Control cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.

 More Tips on Dealing with Continental Credit Control